ShunSakurai/asana-navigator/README.md

 - Please reload the Asana task page if this extension doesn't work well, especially after it was updated to a new version
 - In incognito mode, features that interact with Asana API don't work

-## Special thanks

-I was highly inspired and motivated by Amit's [AsanaNG](https://github.com/amitg87/asana-chrome-plugin) project.
-That extension is very nicely made.
-I learned a lot from him and his code.

-### Motivation and design decisions
+## Motivation and design decisions

 - I love Asana and use it every day to manage everything from personal to work stuff.
 It’s already great but I’m an efficiency-oriented person so I wanted to make it a little quicker.
 I hope some day Asana will implement those features on their own.
-- Amit's extension is for working with Asana regardless of what webpage you are on.
-My extension is focused on working in Asana task webpages, using content scripts and DOM methods.
-- By doing so, I can implement features seamlessly using the same classes/CSS used by Asana.
+- My extension is focused on working in Asana task webpages, using content scripts and DOM methods.
+I can implement features seamlessly using the same classes/CSS used by Asana.
 This involves a lot of "Inspect" actions on Asana task pages.
 - I'd like to make all tools I create be customizable to each user's preference.
 Therefore, I created an options page where users can switch features on/off.

 ## Privacy policy and terms of use